 Over time, the pisco sour has consolidated its position as Peru's national drink, being a true ambassador of the country in the world.
 With its refreshing combination of unique ingredients, this cocktail has captivated both local and international palates, making the Pisco Sour a reflection of Peruvian history and culture.
 In this blog, you will discover more about this iconic drink, which will surely leave you enchanted.

-• It was declared Cultural Heritage of the Nation in 2007 by the National Institute of Culture (INC), highlighting its importance in the Peruvian identity.
+The Pisco sour is Peru's flag drink, a Peruvian pisco-based cocktai, similar to brandy, made from grapes grown in the coast regions of Peru.
+It was declared Cultural Heritage of the Nation in 2007 by the National Institute of Culture (INC), highlighting its importance in the Peruvian identity.
+The Pisco Sour is not only a delicious cocktail, behind its incomparable flavor hides a history that goes back more than a century:

-• Inca Period: Before Pisco
+Inca Period: Before Pisco

 During the Inca empire, there was no pisco as we know it today, since the Incas did not know or cultivate grapevines.
 However, the Inca culture had a rich tradition in the production of fermented beverages, such as “La chicha”, made from corn.
 Chicha of jora was a very important drink in festivities and religious ceremonies.

-• Colonization: Birth of Pisco
+Colonization: Birth of Pisco

 With the arrival of the Spanish in the 16th century, they brought vines with them from Spain and began to cultivate them in the valley of Ica, as well as in other coastal and southern regions of Peru.
 At the beginning, the Spanish only used these grapes to produce wine, mainly for local consumption for religious ceremonies.
 However, wine production grew rapidly and surpassed local demand, resulting in the production of a distillate made from the fermented grape must, giving rise to Pisco.

-• XVII, XVIII and XIX Century: Consolidation and Expansion of Pisco
+XVII, XVIII and XIX Century: Consolidation and Expansion of Pisco

 During the XVII and XVIII centuries, Pisco was consolidated as one of the main alcoholic beverages in Peru.
 During this period, grape plantations expanded along the coastal valleys and Pisco began to be exported from the port of Pisco to other Spanish colonies and to Europe.
 With Peru's independence in 1821, Pisco continued to be a popular drink among the upper and lower classes.
 At this time, the export of pisco to other countries grew, especially to the United States, where it was well received.

-• Pisco Sour today
+Pisco Sour today

 Today the Pisco Sour has become one of the most representative products of Peru internationally, gaining recognition in the global cocktail industry.

-Ingredients of the Pisco Sour
+The Perfect Recipe: Ingredients and Preparation of the Pisco Sour

 Pisco